IGassmann/personal-website/src/content/posts/pitch-your-dream-job-with-a-website.md

 to get the job.
 But actions like such never go unnoticed.
 They help you [build your brand](https://igassmann.me/post/new-brand) and show how driven you are.

-Although I didn’t get the job, the website helped me being accepted into [On Deck First 50 Fellowship](https://www.beondeck.com/first-50) which I’m sure will help me get my next dream job.
+Although I didn’t get the job, the website helped me to be accepted into [On Deck First 50 Fellowship](https://www.beondeck.com/first-50) which I’m sure will help me get my next dream job.
 I’m super excited to be joining the On Deck community.
 I’ve seen amazing talents accelerate their careers with their programs.
 Stir’s founders themselves have